Quick answer

 Here’s your step-by-step path from “I want to open a shop” to “I’m legally tattooing clients.”

-2. Complete your Bloodborne Pathogen training.
+Complete your Bloodborne Pathogen training.
 Take an OSHA-compliant BBP course.
-Online options are available, but confirm your county accepts online certificates.
-Some require in-person training.
+Online options are available, but confirm KBOC accepts your certificate.

-3. Get CPR and First Aid certified.
+Get CPR and First Aid certified.
 The American Red Cross and American Heart Association both offer accepted courses.
-Most counties want current certification before they’ll process your application.
+KBOC wants current certification before it’ll process your application.

-4. Get your Hepatitis B vaccination or sign a declination.
-Most counties require proof of vaccination or a signed waiver.
+Get your Hepatitis B vaccination or sign a declination.
+You’ll need proof of vaccination or a signed waiver.
 This applies to every artist in your shop.

-6. Submit your establishment application.
+Submit your establishment application to KBOC.
 Include your floor plan, proof of training for all artists, your exposure control plan, and your fee payment.
-Some counties accept digital submissions.
-Others want everything on paper.

-7. Submit individual artist applications.
-Each artist working in your shop files their own practitioner application.
+Submit individual artist applications.
+Each artist working in your shop files their own KBOC practitioner application.
 They’ll need their own BBP certificate, CPR card, ID, and vaccination records.

-8. Schedule and pass your health inspection.
-The health department will send an inspector to your location.
-They’ll check everything from your autoclave logs to your handwashing setup.
-If you pass, you’ll receive your permit.
+Schedule and pass your inspection.
+KBOC will send an inspector to your location.
+They’ll check everything from your autoclave logs to your handwashing setup — read up on what to expect during a health inspection so nothing catches you off guard.
+If you pass, you’ll receive your license.

-9. Post your license and open for business.
-Kansas requires you to display your establishment permit and individual artist licenses where clients can see them.
+Post your license and open for business.
+Kansas requires you to display your establishment license and individual artist licenses where clients can see them.

 The whole process typically takes 2 to 6 weeks.
 Delays usually come from inspection scheduling or incomplete applications.
 Get your documents together before you submit, and you’ll save yourself time.